ibm-cloud-docs/vmwaresolutions/archiref/veeam-bms/veeam-bms-archi-intro.md

 # Veeam on bare metal server introduction
 {: #veeam-bms-archi-intro}

-The Veeam® on bare metal server for {{site.data.keyword.vmwaresolutions_full}} service can be used as a dedicated and all-in-one backup solution for VMware Solutions Dedicated instances, such as vCenter Server® or VMware Regulated Workloads.
+The Veeam® on bare metal server for {{site.data.keyword.vmwaresolutions_full}} service can be used as a dedicated and all-in-one backup solution for VMware vCenter Server® instances or VMware Regulated Workloads.

 The Veeam on bare metal server solution is built on standard {{site.data.keyword.cloud_notm}} bare metal servers.
 The servers have a dedicated compute and a local dedicated storage.
 This solution provides a backup infrastructure that is physically isolated from other {{site.data.keyword.cloud_notm}} Storage services.